Polynominal/Documentation/inbuilt.rst

 .. note::
-    stuff marked with `pr` is used for once only loads.
+    functions that start with  `pr`  are used for once only loads.

 .. function:: tm:newSheet(name,image)